2021-2022 Public Policy Agenda

 The U.S. Congress drives the nation's disability agenda.
 While some of our shared policy priority areas may not be dealt with in this Congress, we will respond as

 appropriate, to all Congressional activity related to disability policy.

 The agencies of the federal government play a vial role in supporting programs that provide services, supports, and benefits for people with intellectual and developmental disabilities.
 Millions of people with disabilities have had improved outcomes as a result of federally-funded services, supports, and benefits.

-Nonetheless, most federal programs that support our constituents and their families are grossly under-funded, leaving hundreds of thousands underserved or continually waiting for services, and these numbers are constantly growing.
+Nonetheless, most federal programs that support people with intellectual and developmental disabilities and their families are grossly under-funded, leaving hundreds of thousands individuals under-served or continually waiting for services, and these numbers are continuing to grow.

 The national partners who crafted this joint legislative agenda are: